Scalar curvature and Dirac operator for some singular spaces: Background

 Putting $G = \SO(n)$, the pullback of $\tau$ to $PSO(M)$ satisfies Property \ref{property1}.
 Putting $G = \Spin(n)$, the further pullback of $\tau$ to $PSpin(M)$ still satisfies Property \ref{property1}.

-In summary, we can consider a Riemannian spin $n$-manifold $M$ to consist of an abstract principal $\Spin(n)$-bundle $PSpin(M) \rightarrow M$ equipped with a $\R^n$-valued $1$-form $\tau$ on $PSpin(M)$ satisfying Property \ref{property1}, relative to $G = \Spin(n)$.
-Spinor fields and their pointwise inner products exist on $M$, independent of $\tau$.
-Adding $\tau$ gives a Riemannian metric on $M$ and a Dirac operator on the spinor fields.
+In summary, a Riemannian spin $n$-manifold $M$ consists first of a principal $\Spin(n)$-bundle $PSpin(M) \rightarrow M$ whose image under $\Spin(n) \rightarrow \SO(n)$ is a principal $\SO(n)$-bundle that is isomorphic to a reduction of the frame bundle $FGL(M)$.
+Spinor fields and their pointwise inner products then exist on $M$, independent of any Riemannian metric.
+Adding a $\R^n$-valued $1$-form $\tau$ on $PSpin(M)$ satisfying Property \ref{property1}, relative to $G = \Spin(n)$, gives a Riemannian metric on $M$ and a Dirac operator on the spinor fields.

 \begin{remark} As a historical note, \'Elie Cartan's 1937 book ``The Theory of Spinors'' \cite{Cartan (1981)} ended with {\it THEOREM.
 With the geometric sense we have given to the word ``spinor'' it is impossible to introduce fields of spinors into the classical Riemannian technique}...
 Cartan's conclusion was correct in that one cannot define spinor fields on arbitrary Riemannian manifolds.
 He didn't have the notion of a spin manifold.
 He did realize that spinor fields are closely related to the existence of Riemannian metrics. \end{remark}